kumpelblase2/skrillax/silkroad-packet-decryptor/README.md

 block cypher, it requires that a key is shared between the two parties beforehand.
 This is often done through an asymmetric key exchange, where two parties create a public and private key material, exchange the public part and combine that with their private part to have a shared secret.
 Silkroad does this as well, however, only a small part of the full data is actually kept secret.
-In other sources that explain how the security works, this part is often called `x` and is used to derive a public value `a`.
+In other sources[^1] that explain how the security works, this part is often called
+`x` and is used to derive a public value `a`.
 The other two parts that influence `a` are called `g` and `p` which are both publicly shared.
 Thus, to generate the secret key using the public parts `g`, `p`, and `a`, we only need to brute force `x`. `x` is a random 32bit number, however, only 31 bits are actually used.
 The operation performed to derive `a`